jackc/pglogrepl/README.md

 pglogrepl is a Go package for PostgreSQL logical replication.

+## Example

+In `example/pglogrepl_demo`, there is an example demo program that connects to a database and logs all messages sent over logical replication.

 ## Testing

 Testing requires a user with replication permission, a database to replicate, access allowed in `pg_hba.conf`, and